 Tooth loss is a common dental concern that we treat in our Laurel, MD, dental office.
 While initially, you may only notice the cosmetic concerns that come from a missing tooth, it’s important to know that missing teeth can also cause more detrimental dental concerns down the road.

 By replacing a tooth with a dental implant, you can restore your missing tooth’s look, feel, and function.
-Dr. Clark specializes in implant dentistry and is happy to discuss with you what a single dental implant can do for your smile at your next appointment.
+Dr. Cooper specializes in implant dentistry and is happy to discuss with you what a single implant procedure can do for your smile at your next appointment.

 You may not think missing a tooth is a big deal, especially if it’s just one.
 But even a single missing tooth impacts your entire mouth.
 If you’re missing one tooth, the teeth around it are more likely to develop tooth decay or go missing themselves.
 You’re also more likely to suffer from gum disease.
 Oral health problems are more likely to occur in people who are missing one or more teeth.

 When there’s a hole in your smile, the teeth around it start to shift to try and fill that gap.
 If you’ve had Invisalign or other teeth-straightening treatment, that could all go to waste.
 Once the tooth root is gone, the jawbone deteriorates as well.
 This area of your face begins to sag, causing premature aging.
 The sagging skin and hollow look add years to the look of your face.